nsf-lrose/release-tools/elle/lrose-docker-scripts/build.md

-# How to build an lrose-elle image
+# How to build an LROSE-Elle image

 ## Prerequisites

-All you need is the `Dockerfile` and the `build.sh`.
+All you need a `Dockerfile` and the `build.sh`.
 In buid.sh, replace the **ORGANIZATION** and possibly **IMAGE** variables with your own.

 ## Build the image

 ./build.sh

-When all set and done, you should have the image on your system.
+If successful, you should have the image on your system.
 Double check with

 `docker images`